 Definition: A Business Case Analysis (BCA) is a s a structured methodology and document that aids decision-making by identifying and comparing alternatives by examining the mission and business impacts (both financial and non-financial), risks, and sensitivities.
 It is a Program Management tool used to evaluate potential business decisions for best-value determinations.

 The purpose of a BCA is to provide decision-makers with the appropriate information to assess whether or not to make a decision.
-A BCA is a useful tool that assists in refining the myriad of decisions that go into determining the best value strategy.
+A BCA is a valuable tool that assists in refining the myriad of decisions to determine the best value strategy.
 It follows an iterative process, conducted and updated as needed throughout the life cycle as program plans evolve and react to changes in the business and mission environment.